stolksdorf/nomic-base/rules.md

 > A player has a status that is `active` or `inactive`.
 A player may submit an amendment to change their own status at any time that is considered approved immediately upon submitting.
 >
 > An active player may submit an amendment<sup>1</sup> to change the status of _another_ player at any time.
+> An inactive player cannot win the game.

 <sup>1.
 This amendment is voted on in accordance with the current rules.</sup>